DerGuru/The-Resonant/New Chapters/Part2/P2-06_First_Lessons_with_Elyra.md

 Jason nodded.
 "Yeah.
 Even if it's exhausting."

-They walked to a nearby caf�, ordered food, sat in comfortable silence.
+They walked to a nearby café, ordered food, sat in comfortable silence.

 Finally, Lina said, "So.
 Integration.
 Permanent coupling.
 What are you thinking?"